-For more information on the District's testing program, contact any of the school principals, or the Assistant Superintendent, Mr. Timothy M. Morgan.
+For more information on the District's testing program, contact any of the school

 DIRECTORY INFORMATION POLICY OF WAYNE HIGHLANDS SCHOOL DISTRICT

 Parents of students or eligible students will be given the opportunity to notify the school in writing on a yearly basis of their wish to not be included in the release of directory information.
 This notification must be renewed in writing to the individual building principal wherein the student is enrolled on a yearly basis.
 Directory information includes information relating to the student as follows: the student's name, date and place of birth, major field of study, participation of officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, the most recent previous school attended by the student, homeroom lists released to local newspapers, e-mail address, photograph and other similar information.